-During road resurfacing, activities undertaken on site are not expected to have an adverse impact on soils as the works will involve minor excavation to reinstate roadside drainage by re-cutting road grips in roadside verges to a depth of 300mm.
+During road resurfacing, activities undertaken on site are not expected to have an adverse impact on soils as the works will be restricted to made ground within the A887 carriageway boundary.
 There is some potential for minor impacts as a result of damage to roadside verges or littering; however, with the following mitigation measures in place, the risk of significant impacts to soils are considered to be low.